diegopacheco/DevOpsEngineerExpress/README.md

 ## Homeworks

 Here we have all the homework you need todo.
 You should do 1 per day as we move forward in the course.
+Don't skip the exercises nor copy from other folks otherwise you wont learn.
+There are plenty of documentation out there on the internet and I'm sure you can do it :-)

 ## How to use this repository

 You should fork this repository and work on the homeworks as you proceed in the course.

 ```
-*Materials*: You have all the slide decks
+*materials*: You have all the slide decks
 *source*: You have all the sample source code present on the materials.
 *homework*: You have all the asigment you need to do in order to really learn.
 ```